20+ Best Things to Do in Bucharest, Romania: A First Timer’s Guide

 Planning a trip to Romania for the first time?
 Check out my list of the best things to do in Bucharest, Romania for first-time visitors!

 In all of my travels, I don’t think I’ve ever encountered a tour quite like the Outcast Tour.
 Yes, it’s a historical tour of Bucharest but it’s one from a different perspective – the tour leader is formerly homeless.
 His personal story is moving; you’ll learn about the challenges that come with living on the streets in Bucharest from someone who has actually done so.
 As an added bonus, all proceeds go directly to support a local NGO that assists the homeless in finding employment.
 Honestly, if you decide to book any historical tours of Bucharest, make it this one.
 Where else can you learn about a city from this unique perspective?
-Book the tour here.
+Update: unfortunately this tour is no longer available.

 Where to Eat in Bucharest + Must-Try Foods